-If you’ve just finished SPM and wondering what you should do to kickstart your long break until your next chapter in life begins, we come bearing good news.
-This 9 – 13 March 2020, EduAdvisor’s Virtual Education Fair is back with a bang with a whole lot of cool new features, not to mention prizes to give away!
+If you’ve finished SPM and still haven't decided what to study, we come bearing good news.
+EduAdvisor’s Virtual Education Fair is back with a bang with a whole lot of cool new features.

-On top of being able to research for courses and universities and chat with education advisors online, you’ll also get to catch live fireside chats with professionals and experienced leaders from different fields such as engineering, medicine, law, you name it — all from the comfort of your couch or wherever you go.
-And to top it off, loyal participants will walk away with exciting prizes, including scholarships Instax cameras and more.
+On top of being able to research for courses and universities and chat with education advisors online, you’ll also get to catch live a series of live webinars with professionals and experienced leaders from different fields such as engineering, medicine, law, you name it — all from the comfort of your couch.
+There are also personality tests and quizzes for you to take that will help you discover your destiny.

-And that’s what you call being productive.
-So stay tuned and don’t miss out on EduAdvisor’s Virtual Education Fair this 9 – 13 March 2020!
+Now that’s what you call being productive.
+So stay tuned and don’t miss out on EduAdvisor’s Virtual Education Fair!

 With all that said, now go forth and make full use of these online platforms if you’re game to stop wasting time and increasing your productivity.